-In a recent study published in the journal, Science, volatile organic compounds (VOCs) — from products like pesticides, adhesives, cleaning agents and personal care products — were found to now rival cars as a source of air pollution.
+In a recent study published in the journal, Science, volatile organic compounds (VOCs) — from products like pesticides, adhesives, cleaning agents and is your shampoo toxic — were found to now rival cars as a source of air pollution.
 VOCs contribute to the particulates that make up smog, which has been linked with a number of health problems, including respiratory irritation, asthma, and heart disease.

 Part of the reason for the change is that cars are “cleaner” these days than they used to be.
 Regulations have reduced emissions during the past 50 years yet many large cities still struggle with air pollution.
 It was when the United States National Oceanic and Atmospheric Administration (NOAA) sampled air in Los Angeles and found surprisingly high levels of VOCs that couldn’t be linked to vehicles that researchers decided to look closer.